Mr-Smyth/nodejs-with-expressjs/docs/databases.md

 + Then within the .then block we will use map to iterate over each product in the cart and give us back what we need for our schema, which is a product entry and a quantity entry.

-+ Inside the same then block we ccreate an new instance of the order, inserting the correct data to satisfy our order schema.
++ Inside the same then block we create an new instance of the order, inserting the correct data to satisfy our order schema.

++ make productData equal to an object where we spread the productId

++ Optional - i didnt find any difference with or without using `._doc`: ( *when spreading the productId object - use a special field that is provided by mongoose that is the `._doc`.
+We use `._doc` as this gives us access to only the data we want in the document, without this we would be getting a lot of meta data that is related to the object, so `._doc` filters this all out  and gives us the full product data)*

 + we then return order.save and chain on a then to handle redirect and catch any errors